DP-Hype: Federated Differentially Private Hyperparameter Search

-Existing solutions for privacy-preserving hyperparameter search in the distributed setting are shown in~\Cref{tbl::overviewRelated}.
-The first solution is PrivTuna~\cite{mitic2025privacy}, which hides intermediate results by using expensive secure multiparty computation (SMPC).
-However, PrivTuna does not take into account possible privacy leakage of the final output and suffers from the same drawback as other SMPC solutions~\cite{wirth2022easysmpc,gamiz2025challenges,zhou2024secure,hu2021make} as it does not scale well in the number of clients.
-Further, DP-FSAEA~\cite{chen2024locally} is designed only to optimize certain continuous hyperparameters in learning setups that require distributed model training via gradient descent, and their approach is tailored for local DP, which typically requires adding substantial noise for reasonable privacy budgets.
-What comes closest to a distributed and privacy-preserving hyperparameter search that generalizes well to different learning tasks is Feathers~\cite{seng2022feathers}.
-Feathers aims to find a hyperparameter based on loss differences compared to other candidates.
-However, taking a closer look at the algorithm reveals that Feathers uses an unbounded loss function without any clipping and its privacy accounting does not include the number of iterations.
+In this context, there exist some algorithms from prior work that aim for a similar goal (see \Cref{tbl::overviewRelated}).
+The first solution is PrivTuna~\cite{mitic2025privacy}, which hides intermediate results by using secure multiparty computation (SMPC).
+However, PrivTuna does not take into account privacy leakage of the final output.
+Furthermore, LDP-DSBO~\cite{chen2024locally} is designed only to optimize certain continuous hyperparameters in learning setups that require federated model training via gradient descent, and this approach is tailored for local DP, which typically requires adding substantial noise for reasonable privacy budgets.
+DP-FTS-DE~\cite{dai2021differentially} must rely on a trusted third party to achieve central DP.
+In addition, each client converges to different hyperparameters, which is why this algorithm is not fully task agnostic as an additional phase would be needed to agree on a shared setup.
+Feathers~\cite{seng2022feathers} aims to find a hyperparameter based on loss differences compared to other candidates.
+However, a closer look at the algorithm reveals that Feathers uses an unbounded loss function without any clipping and its privacy accounting does not include the number of iterations.
 Thus, local DP cannot be preserved.
-However, despite these privacy violations, it also does not perform well in realistic scenarios as it fails to select appropriate hyperparameters with a growing number of candidates that do not lead to peak performance, which is amplified further when dealing with small privacy budgets.
-In summary, there is a need for an algorithm realizing a privacy-preserving distributed hyperparameter search, which scales well to numerous clients, does not rely on a trusted third party, and is able to find appropriate hyperparameters in realistic regimes with a lot of candidates under small privacy budgets.
+All prior differentially private algorithms have in common that their privacy accounting, the process of tracking where and how much of the privacy budget is spent, is somewhat dependent on the hyperparameters.
+For both DP-FTS-DE and LDP-DSBO, properties of the hyperparameter search space affect privacy indirectly by influencing how many iterations are needed to reach a target utility.
+In LDP-DSBO the dimensionality of the released hyperparameter can also affect privacy directly through sensitivity.
+However, Feathers has the strongest dependence as the number of evaluated candidates immediately requires composition.